dejanantic/github-battle/readme.md

 # GitHub Battle -- Check Popular Repos & Battle GitHub Users

-My first React project built by following Tyler McGinnis' React Course.
-This React project displays most popular repos (by specific languages also) and gives you the ability to pit GitHub users in a "brawl" to see who scores more points.
+React project, displays most popular repos (by specific languages also) and gives you the ability to pit GitHub users in a "brawl" to see who scores more points.
 I managed to learn a ton and I gained a deeper understanding of how React works and how to use it to build great UIs.

 ### Main Features